 “They’re Coming To Get You, Barbara!”

-The first zombie attack in Romero’s film occurs in daytime.
-This establishes that the film will interrupt our sense of routine and daily life.
-The zombie interrupts the conversation between Barbara and Johnny, but he also interrupts the ‘safe’ daylight.
+The first zombie attack in Romero’s film occurs in daylight.
+This establishes that the film will interrupt our sense of routine and daily life, as there is nothing special about its sudden emergence.
+The zombie interrupts a conversation between Barbara and Johnny, but he also interrupts the ‘safe’ daylight.
 We expect most things in a horror film to attack at night, which makes this first zombie very abrupt.
-Stranger still, the zombie doesn’t rush in the shot, or even rush towards the characters.
+Stranger still, the zombie doesn’t rush into the shot, or even rush towards the characters.
 Rather, he slowly moves into the foreground before Barbara and Johnny notice him.
 The threat is so mundane that Barbara initially refuses to run away, as she first tries to quietly excuse herself from the zombie and then simply stands and watches as he kills Johnny.
 She is shocked, not because the attack was sudden, but because she has no idea why it happened.
 Although it had an extensive build up, the violence comes out of nowhere.
-Barbara is also disturbed by the zombie because she still thinks of it as a man.
+Barbara is disturbed by the zombie because she still thinks of it as a man.
 The very idea that this figure isn’t human hasn’t crossed her mind.

 Night (of the Living Dead)

 It is noteworthy that when Barbara does retreat, her sudden realization that something is horribly wrong mirrors the sudden nightfall in the film.
 The black and white nature of the film emphasizes this abrupt shift, as the film begins around night fall, but this is not translated by the medium.
 The film initially creates a binary environment, one which is either day or night, and not a mixture of the two.
 This binary approach mirrors the character’s initial understanding of the zombies as those who are not living and are thus dead.